The Ultimate Guide To The Wakhan Valley, Tajikistan

 Check out the Tajikistan Travel Guide to start planning your trip

 Another option to get around the Wakhan is by marshrutka/shared taxi, which is the closest thing around here to public transport.
 Here are the most common routes:

 - Khorog-Ishkashim: 40 TJS.
-Departs before 10 am.
-Head to Khorog Central Bazaar Shared Taxi Lot
+Usually departs before 10 am.
+Head to the lot across the footbridge from the Khorog Central Bazaar

 Lastly you can try hitchhiking, although parts of the Wakhan can prove difficult by thumb.
 In general, expect to pay something even when hitching in Tajikistan.
 Essentially anyone with a car functions as a shared taxi.

 It’s fairly easy to hitch between Ishkashim and Khorog in mornings.
 Hitching between Ishkashim and Langar will be a little more sparse and the most difficult stretch to hitch is between Langar and Bulunkul.
 Many hitchhikers will turn to hiring a 4×4 to get between Langar and Bulunkul.